Call for panels

 - All accepted panels should be open to paper proposals through the website: panels should not be organised as 'closed' sessions.

-- Panel sessions will last an hour and a half (90 minutes) and will include a maximum of 5 participants, including the panel convener and/or discussant.
-So, ideally no more than four papers to allow for discussion.
+- Panel sessions will last 90 minutes and include a maximum of 4 participants.
+So, no more than 3 papers with a discussant; or 4 papers with no discussant.
+It is important to allow time for discussion.

-- Each participant shall present one paper only but may be involved as convener of a further panel, plenary session or roundtable, or be involved as discussant in one of these (i.e. one additional role).
+- A conference participant may present only one paper but may also act as convener of a panel, plenary session or roundtable, or be involved as discussant in one of these (i.e. only one additional role).

 - While adherence to the conference theme is not the main criteria for panel selection, ECAS2019 encourages conveners (those proposing/organising a panel) to make an effort to address the questions and ideas outlined in the theme description.